 Course Name: Short Stories

 Course Number: 124Z

 Duration: 1 Term

 Grade: 10-12

 Prerequisites: English 9

-Note: None
+Note: 5 th Period, 44-Minute Class; Offered in 2020-2021; Not Offered in

+2021-2022

 This advanced elective course focuses on the evolution of short stories as a literary form.
 While heavily influenced by the American canon, it incorporates noteworthy stories of other countries as well as contemporary works.
 In this class, students will focus on literary analysis and criticism as well as individual short story composition and writers' workshops.